-Established in 1947, Brookhaven National Laboratory (BNL) is a multi-program national laboratory managed for the U.S. Department of Energy by Brookhaven Science Associates (BSA), a partnership formed by Stony Brook University and Battelle Memorial Institute.
+Established in 1947, Brookhaven National Laboratory is a multi-program national laboratory managed for the U.S. Department of Energy by Brookhaven Science Associates (BSA), a partnership formed by Stony Brook University and Battelle Memorial Institute.
 BSA has been managing and operating the Laboratory under a performance-based contract with DOE since 1998.
 From 1947 to 1998, BNL was operated by Associated Universities Incorporated.
 Prior to 1947, the site operated as Camp Upton, a U.S. Army training camp, which was active from 1917 to 1920 during World War I and from 1940 to 1946 during World War II.

-BNL is one of 10 national laboratories under DOE's Office of Science, which provides most of the Laboratory's research dollars and direction.
+BNL is one of 10 national Laboratories under DOE's Office of Science, which provides most of the Laboratory's research dollars and direction.
 BNL has a history of outstanding scientific achievements.
-For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities and use the data generated to make advances in many fields.
-Under BSA's management, new programs in place at BNL emphasize improved environmental, safety, security, and health performance.
+For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities in pursuit of research advances in many fields.
+Programs in place at BNL emphasize continual improvement in environmental, safety, security, and health performance.